The visit to the Belum Caves was a

 Jains.
 This cave was formed over tens of thousands of years by

 the roof and waterfalls in some places.
-The cave goes to the depth of about 46
+The cave goes to a depth of about 46

 become narrow in some places due to the fall of rock from the ceiling.
 Even though there are 16 entrances to this